What are the aims of this leaflet?

 Can eccrine porocarcinoma be cured?

-The cure rate is 70-80% if the eccrine porocarcinoma is diagnosed early and surgically removed.
+The cure rate is 70-80% if the eccrine porocarcinoma is diagnosed early and completely surgically removed.

 How can eccrine porocarcinoma be treated?